-- (1) For the duration of the national state of disaster, any person who hinders, interferes with, or obstructs an enforcement officer in the exercise of his or her powers, or the performance of his or her duties in terms of these Regulations, is guilty of an offence and, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (2) For the purposes of this Chapter, any person who fails to comply with or contravenes a provision of regulations 56(1), 57(1), 60(3)(a) and 61(1) of these Regulations commits an offence and is, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment.
+- (1) For the duration of the national state of disaster, any person who hinders, interferes with, or obstructs an enforcement officer in the exercise of his or her powers, or the performance of his or her duties in terms of these Regulations, is guilty of an offence and, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment. - (2) For the purposes of this Chapter, any person who fails to comply with or contravenes a provision of regulations 49C(2), (3) and (7), 50(1) and (3), 61(3)(a), 62(1)(b) and 62(3) of these Regulations commits an offence and is, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment.

-[Chapter 5 added by section 5 of Government Notice 891-B of 2020]
+[Chapter 5 added by section 5 of Government Notice 891-B of 2020 and substituted by section 3 of Government Notice R477 of 2021]